gaojizhou/tsx-import-sorter/README.md

 ## Known Issues

-The following formats are not recognized
+The following formats are not recognized.
 ```typescript
 import React from "react"; // code comment
 import { /* useEffect */, useMemo, useState } from "react";